 The nature of working at sea means there will be challenging times.
-These welfare resources are made available for seafarers to manage their mental health and wellbeing.

 - SeafarerHelp - provides an international helpline service from the International Seafarers Welfare and Assistance Network (ISWAN).

 - Hunterlink - provides counselling services for seafarers in every Australian port - if you are anxious, lonely, or troubled in any way, or even if you just want to speak to someone away from the ship, contact Hunterlink.

 - R U OK? – offers a list of crisis intervention services.

 - Lifeline – an Australian charity that provides 24-hour crisis support and suicide-prevention services.

 Help is available for any person experiencing, or at risk of, human trafficking or other forms of modern slavery.

 If you have immediate concerns for your safety or the safety of someone else, call 000 (triple zero).